PRIME Intellect

 You can contribute using either method by clicking “Contribute Compute” on the SYNTHETIC-2 dashboard.

-Once your node joins the network, it will automatically starting working in a group of other nodes on the highest throughput model, and it’ll also show up on the map and the leaderboard — where your contributions will be tracked.
+Once your node joins the pool, it will automatically starting working in a group of other nodes on the highest throughput model, and it'll also show up on the map and the leaderboard — where your contributions will be tracked.

 Building on the launch of SYNTHETIC-2, our next step is to leverage the SYNTHETIC-2 tasks dataset as the foundation for our next distributed RL run.
-INTELLECT-2 has already shown that globally distributed reinforcement learning works—now it’s time to demonstrate its promise as a novel scaling paradigm, unlocking even more compute and achieving state-of-the-art model performance.
-Since the INTELLECT-2 release, we’ve made significant improvements to the stability of asynchronous RL at large scale and are confident these improvements will lead to state-of-the-art reasoning models trained in a decentralized fashion.
+INTELLECT-2 has already shown that globally distributed reinforcement learning works—now it's time to demonstrate its promise as a novel scaling paradigm, unlocking even more compute and achieving state-of-the-art model performance.
+Since the INTELLECT-2 release, we've made significant improvements to the stability of asynchronous RL at large scale and are confident these improvements will lead to state-of-the-art reasoning models trained in a globally-distributed fashion.

 To expand the diversity of our RL environment’s ecosystem, we will integrate the verifiers repository as our core library for crowdsourcing complex RL environments from the open-source community.
 More details on this soon!